andrearomagnoli/filebeat-cleaner/README.md

 # Filebeat Cleaner
-Moving completely read files from Filebeat input directory.
+Moves completely read files from Filebeat input directory.

 # Usage
 Simply run it using: